 Note that if you have received a perfect score (a 180) on the LSAT in the past five years, you cannot retake the LSAT.

 Yes, you can move your LSAT administration to another test date within the testing year (defined as July 1 through June 30) free of charge through your administration’s registration deadline.
 Up to 10 days after the deadline, you can request a date change for a $135 fee, and up to 11 days after the deadline through the day before testing, you can request a date change for a $222 fee.
 You can withdraw online from a test date up to the day before the test.
 If you withdraw prior to the withdrawal refund deadline (usually about a month in advance of the test), you will receive a $50 refund from LSAC.

 If you do not expect to perform your best on the official test, feel free to change your test date.
-If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score (unless you have canceled your first LSAT score through the Score Preview feature).
+If you take the test and cancel the score later, you will not be able to see your score; moreover, law schools will be able to see that you canceled your score.
 Most law schools will ignore the first cancellation, but all schools will expect or require an explanation for two or more canceled scores.

 Yes, you can take the LSAT without a bachelor’s degree.
 However, you must have earned a bachelor’s degree to enter law school.
 Many students apply for law school the fall of their senior year of college and then enter law school the following fall, after receiving their bachelor’s degree.
 However, other students may choose to apply to law school a few years after completing their undergraduate degree.

 If you plan to apply directly after finishing your undergraduate degree, we recommend that you start studying for the LSAT in the spring of your junior year, focusing primarily on LSAT preparation the summer between your junior and senior years.
 This approach allows time to retake the test later in the fall, if necessary.